zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

   that the Sprout consensus rules apply).

 ACTIVATION_HEIGHT
-  The block height at which the network upgrade rules will come into effect, and be enforced as part of the blockchain consensus.
+  The non-zero block height at which the network upgrade rules will come into effect, and be enforced as part of the blockchain consensus.

   For removal of ambiguity, the block at height ``ACTIVATION_HEIGHT - 1`` is subject to the pre-upgrade consensus rules, and would be the last common block in the event of a persistent pre-upgrade branch.